Lassen Hotel (Wichita, Kansas)

 The building has a 2-story annex that is not included in the NRHP listing.

 In 1954 a satellite studio of Hutchinson-based television station KTVH opened in the building.
 This was the first television station to open that covered Wichita, the state's largest city.
 KTVH's attempts to provide service to Wichita, in what would become a running theme in the first three decades of station history, rankled the stations licensed there.
 KAKE radio and television petitioned the FCC in November 1954 to order KTVH to stop identifying as a "Wichita station"; it declined to do so.
 In 1956, KTVH moved its Wichita facilities out of the Lassen and into quarters formerly used by the defunct KEDD.

 The hotel operated as the Lassen Motor Hotel until July 1, 1969, when it was renamed the Radisson Wichita Hotel.
 In 1971, it was purchased by the Defenders of the Christian Faith and was operated as a retirement home with offices and retail space.
 It was the subject of the Kansas Supreme Court case, Defenders of the Christian Faith v.
 Board of County Commissioners, 219 Kan.
 181, 547 P.2d 706 (1976).
 In 1983, work began to convert the structure to an office building.
 By 1986, it was functioning as offices, renamed Market Centre.
 In 2015, the offices were vacated in preparation for a conversion of the structure into 110 apartments.
-The work never began, and the structure is for sale, as of 2022.
+The work never began, and the structure has remained vacant for years.
+In October 2024, it was announced that it would be converted to the Market Centre Apartments, containing affordable housing.